 A product with huge potential also had a fatal flaw: that pesky embedded camera.
 Suddenly people realized they could be recorded without permission, and without being aware of it.
 The backlash was strong, proving that consumers were simply not on board with that kind of invasive experience.

 Hopefully you've gotten a clear picture of how smart glasses measure up to Sentien Audio, along with a sneak peek behind our thought process when we got started on this project.

-technology is more and more widely acceptable thanks to mass adoption of smart watches and hearables like Airpods; Sentien Audio is leading the way on the road to a truly seamless human-computer interaction in the future.
+Wearable technology has become more widely acceptable thanks to the mass adoption of smart watches and hearables like Airpods.
+Sentien Audio is leading the way on the road to a truly seamless human-computer interaction.